therealchjones/mffer/docs/Development.md

 -   Enable passwordless sudo
 -   Create a "Base Installation" snapshot

-Initial building of the virtual machine requires `sudo` access; to create the VM with the above changes and minimal interaction, use:
+mkmacvm requires `sudo` access, so initial building of the virtual machine may not be entirely noninteractive; to create the VM with the above changes and minimal interaction, use:

 ```
-sudo sh tools/testing/macos/createvm.sh
+sh tools/testing/macos/createvm.sh
 ```

 Software used to fulfill the [build requirements](#build-requirements) and